SadieKan/Who-Am-I/README.md

   - _Similar to other celebrations, either my family or one of the families we are friends with will host a party.
 Since moon cake is the staple of this festival, we are sure to eat lost of it.
 Sometimes, some of the moms will even make their own mooncakes._

 # Chinese: Cultural Foods
-Dumplings (_Jiaozi_/饺子)
+### Dumplings (_Jiaozi_/饺子)
 - Thin layer of dough wrapped around filling.
 This filling may include vegetables, pork, and mutton.
 - They were originally created by the physician, Zhang Zhongjing, in order to treat frostbite.
 - It is eaten on many holidays/celebrations, such as Chinese New Year.

-Chinese Noodles (_Miàn Tiáo_/面条)
+### Chinese Noodles (_Miàn Tiáo_/面条)
 - My favorite foods are Chinese noodles, more specifically, _xiao mian_.
 Similar to how there is a variety of different types of pasta dishes, there is an abundant assortment of different Chinese noodle dishes.
 - Some of my favorite noodle dishes:
+  - Chongqing Xiao Mian: Spicy noodle dish served with thin noodles and usually a type of meat.
+The flavor is _"mala"_, which is spicy and numb.
   - Zhajiangmian: This dish consists of a "fried sauce" containing fermented yellow soybean paste and a bit of sweat fermented wheat paste.
 In Mandarin, _zhajiang_ means "fried sauce".
-  - Xiao Mian:
-  -
+They also have something similar called jjajangmyeon in Korea.
+  - Sichuan Noodles: A spicy cold noodle dish that is also famous for its spicy and numbing flavors.

+### Tanyuan
+- It is a boiled glutinous rice ball with filling and traditionally eaten on the day of every Lantern festival and Winter Solstice.
+The filling is usually black sesame.
+Though now, you can find ones with fillings such as rose, walnut kernal, date paste, etc..

+### Mooncake
+- Mooncake is Chinese pastry that consists of a thick pastry skin filled with a swee, sometimes savoury, filling.
+They often contain a salted egg yolk in center.

+### Zongzi

+### Steamed Stuffed Buns

+### Chinese Pancake

 ---